 The data lifecycle is a framework that organizations can apply in many ways.
 It provides a framework for assessment of organizational data usage.
 It provides a roadmap for developing an analytics center of excellence.
 And it informs analytics staffing and team development.

-The data lifecycle manifests differently at every organization.
-Some organizations have not yet broached every phase.
-Others have opportunity to deepen their maturity on particular phases.
+The data lifecycle manifests differently within every organization.
+Some organizations have not yet engaged in every phase.
+Others have an opportunity to deepen their maturity within particular phases.